elastic/ecctl/docs/ecctl_deployment_apm_create.md

   -h, --help                          help for create
-      --id string                     Deployment ID where to create the Apm deployment --name string                   Optional name to set for the Apm deployment (Overrides name if present) --ref-id string                 RefId for the Apm deployment (default "apm") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 512) -t, --track                         Tracks the progress of the performed task --version string                Optional version to use.
+      --id string                     Deployment ID where to create the Apm deployment --name string                   Optional name to set for the Apm deployment (Overrides name if present) --ref-id string                 RefId for the Apm deployment (default "main-apm") --size int32                    Memory (RAM) in MB that each of the deployment nodes will have (default 512) -t, --track                         Tracks the progress of the performed task --version string                Optional version to use.
 If not specified, it will default to the deployment's stack version